Day 8: mile 131.5 to mile 151.8 (20.3 mile,32 km)

 A couple of stand out things for the day.

 The second highlight for the day was reaching a water cache to find that all the water was empty – that is why you never rely on a water cache as your only means of water resupply.
-But that only another mile or two was another oasis set up by a land holder whose property runs adjacent to the trail, with a water tanks, toilet, table, shade cloth and mini library.
+But only another mile or two was another oasis set up by a land holder whose property runs adjacent to the trail, with a water tank, toilet, table, shade cloth and mini library.
 Oh the kindness of strangers.

 The third – just the heat and how slow my pace had become in the afternoon heat.
 I have never drunk so much water in my life than on this journey.

 The fourth – the Paradise Cafe.
 Reaching the cafe just after lunch, many other hikers had gathered waiting out the heat.
 I had burger on my brain all morning and that is what I was getting.
-While it still too early to have developed hiker hunger I still made quick work of lunch.
-One think I like over here is in diners/cafes that I’ve been to so far you pay for a drink once and it’s bottomless refills, plus the quick attentive table service.
+While it is too early to have developed true hiker hunger I still made quick work of lunch.
+One thing I like over here is in diners/cafes that I’ve been to so far you pay for a drink once and it’s bottomless refills, plus the quick attentive table service.
 I guess wait staff need to be if living off tips.